-- 5. Focus person and their siblings and friends present and participating - 6.
-Key issues addressed: WHAT DOES the CHILD and/or FAMILY WANT? - 7.
-Decision to meet again (with a date) - 8.
-Concrete plan of action (actual things to do right away)
+- 6. Key issues addressed: What does the child and/or family want? - 7.
+Decision to meet again (with a date). - 8.
+Concrete plan of action (actual things to do right away).

 Without these essential elements, the plan is not a MAP.
-It may be something similar but a MAP must have the above eight elements (or have a good reason to leave an element out.)
+It may be something similar, but a MAP must have the above eight elements (or have a good reason to leave out an element).

-A MAP is made up of Questions that can be conceptualized as a circle.
-Each key must be used but there is no particular order.
+A MAP is made up of questions that can be conceptualized as a circle.
+Each key must be used, but there is no particular order.
 The facilitators decide on their direction depending on the needs of the group.